naHDop-tech/auto-complete_deel_test/questions.md

    return <button onClick={clickHandler} />
 }
 ```
-this is async operation because React should rebuild virtual DOM and make re-render component
+this is async operation because React should rebuild virtual DOM and make re-render component - it  takes some time
 9. List to migrate Class -> function
 - create fn component
 - replace local/global state/types to fn component